 Initiatives on Food Loss and Waste

-The UN Environment Programme (UNEP) works on a number of different fronts to tackle the food loss and waste issue.
-UNEP is the custodian of the SDG 12.3 indicator and publishes the Food Waste Index, which tracks country-level efforts on reducing food waste at the retail and consumer level.
-UNEP co-hosts the International Day of Awareness on Food Loss and Waste with FAO on 29 September each year, and mandated by UNEA Resolution 4/2, UNEP builds capacity and advocates to improve the enabling conditions to halve food loss and waste.
+The UN Environment Programme (UNEP) tackles the food loss and waste issue across multiple fronts.
+UNEP is the custodian of the SDG 12.3 indicator and publishes the Food Waste Index, every two years, to track country-level efforts on reducing food waste at the retail and consumer level.
+Each year, on 29 September, UNEP and FAO co-host the International Day of Awareness on Food Loss and Waste.
+Mandated by UNEA Resolution 4/2, UNEP builds capacity, raises awareness and advocates to improve the enabling conditions to halve food loss and waste.